 Fire education and training programs are provided to the Residence Life staff members and to specific groups.
-Residence Life staff members are trained in building emergency evacuation procedures.Fire extinguisher training is provided to designated personnel.
+Residence Life staff members are trained in building emergency evacuation procedures.
+Fire extinguisher training is provided to designated personnel.
 Fire safety training for all students, staff, and faculty members is available upon request.

 Students should report any fire event regardless of size by activating a manual pull station and, after evacuating to a safe area, by calling the campus emergency number, 814-269-7222.
 Students and employees should also report any evidence of an extinguished fire to the campus emergency number at 814-269-7222.
 Studentsand employees are encouraged to report any problems with fire protection systems to the Office of Student Housing at 814-269-7115, and or the Pitt-Johnstown Police Department at 814-269-7005.
+A daily fire log is maintained by the Pitt-Johnstown Police as part of the daily crime and fire log.
+All actual fires occurring within on-campus residence facilities that are reported are recorded on the daily log.
+The most current log is available for viewing in person during normal business hours at the Pitt-Johnstown Police station

-Comprehensive guidelines for fire safety and fire prevention including those for emergency evacuation, electrical appliances, and no smoking or open flames can be found in the University's Safety Manual at ehs. pirt edu in the following sections: Fire Safety and Prevention and Residence Halls Safety.
+Comprehensive guidelines for fire safety and fire prevention including those for emergency evacuation, electrical appliances, and no smoking or open flames can be found in the University's Safety Manual at ehs. pitt.edu in the following sections: Fire Safety and Prevention and Residence Halls Safety.